tomjackman/keyonic-v2/README.md

 * `apublisher/123`

 ## Bearer Example
-For an exmaple using bearer tokens for accessing a REST API, checkout the `bearer_example` branch here and in [Keypress#bearer_example](https://github.com/TommyJ1994/keypress)
+For an example using bearer tokens for accessing a REST API, checkout the `bearer_example` branch here and in [Keypress#bearer_example](https://github.com/TommyJ1994/keypress)